Sunpower Corporation (SPWR) Does Stock Has More Room to Run?

-Sunpower Corporation (NASDAQ:SPWR) shares traded up 4.6% during most recent session.
+Sunpower Corporation (NASDAQ:SPWR) shares traded down -7.64% during most recent session.
 Wall Street analysts covering the stock are projecting that the stock will reach $7.73 within the next 52-weeks.
 The mean target projections are based on 12 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 The ABR is the calculated average of the actual recommendations (strong buy, hold, sell etc.) made by the brokerage firms for the given stock.
 Currently shares of Sunpower Corporation (NASDAQ:SPWR) have an average brokerage recommendation (ABR) of 2.7 number of Recs in ABR is 10 however the company’s industry rank by ABR is out of 265.
 Industries are ranked based on the average broker recommendation of each company belong to this industry.
 A low number means that brokers and analysts expect that the industry outperform the market.